-Governance Conclusion and Action Plan 2020/2021
+Governance Conclusion, Governance Issues in 2021/2022 and Action Plan

 This Statement is intended to provide reasonable assurance.
 It is stressed that no system of control can provide absolute assurance against material misstatement or loss.
-The governance framework has been in place at Bedford Borough Council for the year ended 31 March 2021 and up to the date of approval of the annual statement of accounts.
-Following the review of the Council's governance arrangements, by the Chief Officer for Internal Audit, five significant issues have been identified that need to be addressed to ensure continuous improvement in the Governance Framework.
-The key actions that will be undertaken to address these issues include:
+The governance framework has been in place at Bedford Borough Council for the year ended 31 March 2022 and up to the date of approval of the annual statement of accounts.

+Following the review of the Council's governance arrangements, by the Chief Officer for Internal Audit, five significant issues have been identified in 2021/2022 that need to be addressed to ensure continuous improvement in the Governance Framework.
+The Council will complete the following key actions to address these issues (more detail at pages 20-23):